 If you have access to the person’s financial situation, there are further signs you can look out for.
 Essentially, be on the lookout for unusual things happening to the accounts.
 These could include:

 - Sudden changes in banking practices.
-For example, if they start withdrawing large amounts of money, if funds start disappearing, or there are sudden changes to their bank accounts.
+For example, if they start withdrawing large amounts of money, if funds start disappearing, or if there are sudden changes to their bank accounts.

 - Adding names to a bank signature card.